systemd/mkosi/README.md

 mkosi is packaged for various distributions: Debian, Ubuntu, Arch (in AUR), Fedora.
 It is usually easiest to use the distribution package.

+The current version requires systemd 233 (or actually, systemd-nspawn of it).

 When not using distribution packages make sure to install the necessary dependencies.
 For example, on *Fedora* you need: